Please ensure Javascript is enabled for purposes of website accessibility

 Tax implications – If you buy a stock and hold it for a year and a day, you’ll pay lower long-term rates on any capital gains from selling the stock.
 The same is true for the LEAPS contracts.
 However, if you decide to exercise the contract and purchase the shares at the strike price, that resets the clock on the new position, and you’ll need to wait another year for lower capital gains rates.
 This is one reason that most LEAPS contracts are closed out via trading instead of exercised.

-If we were to look at more volatile LEAPS investing with, say, the option chain for Tesla (TSLA), we would find a similarly situated contract (at- or near-the-money, expiring January of next year) costs upwards of 15% of the underlying investment.
+If we were to look at more volatile LEAPS with, say, the option chain for Tesla (TSLA), we would find a similarly situated contract (at or near the money, expiring January of 2026) costs upwards of 25% of the underlying investment.
 That’s called a volatility premium.
-You can either reduce that by paying more up front and going in the money (which trades time and volatility premium for intrinsic value), or you can look at it in terms of a stop-loss (investors in more volatile stocks may be comfortable taking a 15% loss before being stopped out of a high-growth position).
+You can either reduce that by paying more up front and going in the money (which trades time and volatility premium for intrinsic value), or you can look at it in terms of a stop-loss (investors in more volatile stocks may be comfortable taking a 25% loss before being stopped out of a high-growth position).

-Shareholder rights – When LEAPS investing, you’re not a true shareholder.
+Shareholder rights – When you invest in LEAPS instead of stock, you’re not a true shareholder.
 That means that you’ll not receive regular dividends or voting rights.
 In some instances, such as a stock spin-off or return-of-capital special dividends, contracts are adjusted to convey those to the LEAPS buyer.
 So if generating income off the investment through dividends is important to you, you may want to consider simply buying shares.

-These are only a few considerations if you’re thinking of LEAPS investing instead of buying the underlying stock, and the right decision depends on both the investor and the investment.
+These are only a few considerations if you’re thinking of investing in LEAPS instead of buying the underlying stock, and the right decision depends on both the investor and the investment.
 That being said, with the right planning, LEAPS can be a viable replacement for buying stock outright.

 If you’re new to trading LEAPS or options, our guide to Options Trading can help you get started.